Let’s face it – every overseas trip means a suitcase full of questionable souvenirs to sift through when you get home.

 From weird t-shirts to retro Chairman Mao statues, China is up there for having some of the tackiest souvenirs around.

-Here’s what you could end up buying on a trip to this fast-developing country.
+Here are 10 Chinese souvenirs you could end up buying on a trip to this fast-developing and crazy country.

 1. I ‘heart’ t-shirts

-Ok, we admit it – there’s something cute about declaring your love for a Chinese city by wearing a white t-shirt with a few black letters and a red heart.
+Ok, I admit it – there’s something cute about declaring your love for a Chinese city by wearing a white t-shirt with a few black letters and a red heart.

 But you can thank New York for this one.
 I ‘heart’ NY t-shirts started in New York a gazillion years ago, and the craze has spread to every touristy city across the globe.